vijay-890/aadvik-boutique-website/README.md

-# aadvik-boutique-website
+# Aadvik Boutique

-A modern, responsive E-commerce boutique website built with HTML, CSS, and JavaScript for showcasing and selling premium silk sarees.
+A modern, responsive e-commerce website designed for a boutique store.

+## Features
+- Dynamic product rendering using JavaScript arrays.
+- Search functionality to filter collections.
+- Responsive layout using CSS Grid and Flexbox.

+## Technologies Used
+- HTML5
+- CSS3 (Flexbox & Grid)
+- Vanilla JavaScript